marcin-mazurek/today-i-learned/node/unblocking-event-loop.md

 ```
 First operation - just a synchronous call, doesn't go to the event loop.
 If you perform a long running
 operation, it's recommended not to do it synchronously to avoid blocking the event loop for a long time.

 Second operation - process.nextTick(fn) sends an operation to the top of the event queue (well, can we
 really call it a queue then?!).
 The callback is executed as soon as all calls from the frame stack
 are finished.

 Third operation - setTimeout(fn, 0) is executed once the action from process.nextTick(fn) is completed.

 Fourth operation - fetching the current directory is an I/O operation that takes some time.
 Therefore,
 despite being declared at the very top, the thread becomes free until we get the result from the file
 system and executes the callback from setTimeout(fn, 0).

-Fifth - a callback passed to setImmediate(fn) will be executed once all I/O actions are completed.
+Fifth operation - a callback passed to setImmediate(fn) will be executed once all I/O actions are completed.
 ```

 Read more about the Node.js event loop: https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/